kinaMouelouel/Recommendations_with_IBM/README.md

 ## Instructions
 Run the codes inside Jupyter notebook to complete the project.

-#### *Future Work*
-Using the notebook, we could now save our recommendations for each user, develop a class to make new predictions and update our results, and make a flask app to deploy our results.

 ## Acknowledgements
 * [Udacity](https://www.udacity.com/) for providing an excellent Data Scientist training program.